gavinfielder/TechTreeEditor/README.md

  - Techs identified with a 32-bit hex value and store a name, category, name of research field, a cost per day and number of days to research.
  - Techs are connected to other techs through prerequisites
  -  Selecting a tech displays a local graph that displays all connections to that tech
+ - Users can navigate the tech tree in the local graph view
  - Techs can also be connected by "grantrequisite" and "permanizes" relationships, which are specific features of the game I'm designing.

 ## Future Plans